diastasis recti: interventions and techniques

 Sutures are devices designed for viscera surgery and not for the abdominal wall.
 Their use is therefore considered "of label" on the abdominal wall and presents a number of technical issues.

-The suture instead of wire is in metallic agraphes, which are calibrated to grip tissues other than the abdominal wall.
+The suture instead of wire is in metal agraphes, which are calibrated to grip tissues other than the abdominal wall.

 The midline, rather than reconstructed, is found to be centrally dissected by the suture cutter , resulting in unnatural communication between the two rectus muscles (which would normally be sealed individually).